githwxi/XATSHOME/contrib/githwxi/pground/proj001@250424/misc001/README.md

 expression following it, forming a thunk (that is, a nullary function).
-For instance, the following lines of code binds `x0` to 0, `x1` to 1, and `x2` to 2, where the bang symbol `!` resumes a suspended evaluation (that is, calling the thunk following it).
+For instance, the following lines of code binds `x0` to 0, `x1` to 1, and `x2` to 2, where the bang symbol `!` resumes a suspended evaluation (that is, it calls the thunk following it).

 ```
 //